 Importantly, Capital Allowances can be offset against non-property income, unlike normal rental losses that can only be offset against future rental profits.
 The result of this are tax rebates that can run for thousands of pounds.

-What are the drawbacks to investing in HMO?
+What are the drawbacks to investing in HMO property investments?

 There are some obstacles you will encounter when investing in HMO that need to be acknowledged before considering an investment.
 The first being the increase in competition for HMO eligible houses.

-With new legislation recently coming into place (covered in detail below), it is now harder than ever to identify a property that meets the requirements satisfied for a HMO property.
+With legislation in place (covered in detail below), it is now harder than ever to identify a property that meets the requirements satisfied for a HMO property.
 The result of this means there is a disproportion of demand to supply, resulting in a scarcity of eligible property and a rise in prices.